Unit VIII. Healing the Soul

 that accompanies the book you can use.
 However, my experience of it

-was that there was no time allowed for the experience to unfold, so you
+was that there was no time allowed for the experience to unfold, so you may

-one, you can remember the steps and guide yourself perhaps with the accompaniment
+you can remember the steps and guide yourself perhaps with the accompaniment

 of a drumming tape.